Chayandev/Chayandev/README.md

 <h2 align="left">🙋‍♂️ About Me</h2>

-- 🔭 I’m currently working on **my logic-building and problem solving skill**
+- 🔭 I’m currently working on **my logic-building and problem solving skill.**
-- 👨‍💻 Apart from devlopment **Love to do Competitive Programing**
+- 👨‍💻 Apart from devlopment **Love to do Competitive Programing.**
-- 🌱 I’m currently learning **Data Structure and Algorithms And Sharpening my Frontend Skill**
+- 🌱 I’m currently learning **Data Structure and Algorithms And learning and implementing more andoid projects with kotlin.**
-- 👯 I’m looking to collaborate on **on OpenSource Project**
+- 👯 I’m looking to collaborate on **on OpenSource Project.**
-- ⚡ Fun fact **I am a night owl , love to work at mid-night**
+- ⚡ Fun fact **I am a night owl , love to work at mid-night.**
   </div>

 <h3 align="left">🚀Languages and Tools:</h3>